robi-mengs/project-nothing-personal/0_domain_study/problem_statement.md

 # Problem Statement

-The journey to this research began at the intersection of my entrepreneurial experience and a series of enlightening conversations with Ian, who serves as both a friend and teacher.
+The journey to this research began at the intersection of my entrepreneurial experience and a series of enlightening conversations with [Ian Mullholand](https://www.linkedin.com/in/ianmulholland/), who serves as both a friend and teacher.
+During our discussions about emerging as both a friend and teacher.
 During our discussions about emerging technological trends, Ian shared two crucial insights from his perspective that would fundamentally shape my research direction.

 First, he highlighted the growing importance of privacy technologies, noting that **"in the US, privacy and to an extent cybersecurity in a related space, is